manuelclavel/vgupe2020/day1.md

 with the points (if any) in the initial lists of requirements that, in their opinion, are in need of further clarification.

+## Additional recommended activities
+- [ ] Get familiar with Git.
+- [ ] Depending on your sub-team/task,  start getting familiar with:
+Swift,  Kotlin/Java, or  SQL.
+- [ ] Depending on your sub-team/task, set up & configure in your laptop/desktop
+your favorite IDE for iOS or Android development.

 ## ANNEX
 ### Teams
 #### TeamA (7)